Ireland shakes up fund rules in bid to improve management

 "We relaxed requirements in order to allow management companies to go outside the country to get those experts if they feel they can't get them here."

 The guidelines are expected to be rolled out next year following a three-month consultation with industry.
-Fund managers such as BlackRock (BLK.N), Pimco (ALVG.DE) and Invesco (IVZ.N) have funds based in Dublin.
+Fund managers such as BlackRock, Pimco and Invesco have funds based in Dublin.

 Ireland's funds industry emerged unscathed from the country's financial crisis but the central bank is stepping up its oversight of the sector as part of a wider international focus on so-called shadow banks, financial intermediaries, including funds, that handle an estimated $60 trillion of transactions a year.

-Under the central bank proposals, published on Friday, a fund would need to have at least one director who is in Ireland for at least 110 working days a year.
-A second director, if he or she were not in Ireland for that period of time, would have to be able to engage with central bank supervisors within any 24-hour working day period.
+Under the central bank proposals, due to be published later on Friday, a fund would need to have at least one director who is in Ireland for at least 110 working days a year.
+A second director, if he or she were not in Ireland for that period of time, would have to be able to engage with central bank supervisors within any 24 hour working day period.

 The central bank also wants fund management companies to spell out who is responsible for what on the board and it will require such companies to document, before they get approval to start operating, that their board has sufficient expertise.

-The Irish Funds Industry Association (IFIA) said boards would need time to digest the proposals.

-"We welcome this period of consultation on such an important subject, as well as the need for an appropriate transitional period once the guidance note is finalised," Pat Lardner, the chief executive of the IFIA, said in a statement.
+"We have to ensure that funds in Ireland are complying with the best standards and can be seen internationally as complying with the best standards," Moloney said.

-Ireland's shadow banking sector, anchored by the country's pro-business legal arrangements, dwarfs the domestic banks whose debt-fueled property binge forced Dublin into an international bailout in 2010.
+Ireland's shadow banking sector, anchored by the country's pro-business legal arrangements and tax exemptions, dwarfs the domestic banks whose debt-fuelled property binge forced Dublin into an international bailout in 2010.

 When the funds industry first took off in Ireland in the 1990s, retired lawyers or accountants took on directorships as a sideline, clocking up multiple boardroom roles.